A Real Generalized Trisecant Trichotomy: The possible numbers of real solutions

 We prove that the union of disjoint open chambers $\bigcup_{k\in \Ncal(X)} \Ucal_k$ is a dense open set in the Grassmannian $\Gr(N-d-1,N-1)_\RR$.
 Note that a set $\Ucal_k$ can be disconnected.
 For two points, one generic in $\Ucal_{\Ncal(X)_{\min}}$ and the other generic in $\Ucal_{\Ncal(X)_{\max}}$, we show that we can travel from one to the other via a continuous path such that each time we travel from one chamber to another, we go from some $\Ucal_k$ to $\Ucal_{k+2}$ or to $\Ucal_{k-2}$.
 As we start in $\Ucal_{\Ncal(X)_{\min}}$ and end in $\Ucal_{\Ncal(X)_{\max}}$, every set $\Ucal_k$ for $k$ an integer with the same parity as $\deg X$ in the interval $[\Ncal(X)_{\min}, \Ncal(X)_{\max}]$ will be visited.
 See Figure \ref{fig:dual curve} for an example and also for the disconnectedness of the $\Ucal_k$.
 We start by studying the topology of the sets $\Ucal_k$ in $\Gr(N-d-1,N-1)_\RR$.

 \begin{lemma} \begin{enumerate}[(a)] \item For $k\in \Ncal(X)$, the set $\Ucal_k$ is non-empty and open in $\Gr(N-d-1,N-1)_\RR$ with the Euclidean topology. \item The set $B:=\Gr(N-d-1,N-1)_\RR-\bigcup_{k\in \Ncal(X)} \Ucal_k$ is a hypersurface.
 It is the boundary of $\bigcup_{k\in \Ncal(X)} \Ucal_k$ and contains linear spaces in $\PP_\RR^{N-1}$ that intersect $X$ at some point with multiplicity at least two or in some positive dimension variety. \end{enumerate} \end{lemma} \begin{proof} Let $V$ be a codimension $d$ linear space in $\PP_\CC^{N-1}$ that intersects $X$ transversely in exactly $k$ real solutions.
 Roots of a polynomial system change continuously as its coefficients change.
-So if we perturb $V$ in a small open neighbourhood around it, all solutions to $V\cap X$ are distinct and the complex points in $V\cap X$ move to complex points.
+So if we perturb $V$ in a small open neighborhood around it, all solutions to $V\cap X$ are distinct and the complex points in $V\cap X$ move to complex points.
 By considering the Grobner bases of the ideal generated by polynomials defining $X$ and the linear relations defining $V$, the $i$-th coordinate of the solutions to $V\cap X$ are roots of some univariate polynomial with coefficients that change continuously as we move $V$.
 So, the real points in $V\cap X$ remain real.
-Hence, there is an open neighbourhood of $V$ in $\Ucal_k$, thus $\Ucal_k$ is open.
+Hence, there is an open neighborhood of $V$ in $\Ucal_k$, thus $\Ucal_k$ is open.

-When we leave $\Ucal_k$ and enter $\Ucal_{k'}$ along some path in $\Gr(N-d-1,N-1)_\RR$, we must have two solutions coming together on the boundary of $\Ucal_k$ and $\Ucal_{k'}$.
+When we leave $\Ucal_k$ and enter $\Ucal_{k'}$ along some path in $\Gr(N-d-1,N-1)_\RR$, we must have at least two solutions coming together on the boundary of $\Ucal_k$ and $\Ucal_{k'}$.
 So, the set is the collection of linear spaces in $\PP_\RR^{N-1}$ of codimension $d$ that intersect $X$ singularly.
-The set $B$ is the vanishing locus of the Hurwitz form for $X$ and it is an irreducible hypersurface, since $X$ is irreducible, see \cite[Theorem 1.1]{sturmfels2017hurwitz}. \end{proof}
+The set $B$ is the vanishing locus of the Hurwitz form for $X$ and it is an irreducible hypersurface since $X$ is irreducible, see \cite[Theorem 1.1]{sturmfels2017hurwitz}. \end{proof}

-We will travel from $\Ucal_{\Ncal(X)_{\min}}$ to $\Ucal_{\Ncal(X)_{\max}}$ via a connected sequence of lines in $\Gr(N-d-1,N-1)_\RR$ .
+We will travel from $\Ucal_{\Ncal(X)_{\min}}$ to $\Ucal_{\Ncal(X)_{\max}}$ via a connected sequence of lines in $\Gr(N-d-1,N-1)_\RR$.
 Lines in $\Gr(N-d-1,N-1)$ are pencils of linear spaces in $\PP_\CC^{N-1}$.
-Using lines to form our path means that for a general line $L$, the intersection of $X$ with a $N-d$ dimensional linear space is an algebraic curve.
+We use lines to form our path and will make the lines sufficiently generic to reduce to the case where $X$ is an algebraic curve.
 We can then use the notion of dual varieties to understand hyperplanes that intersect an algebraic curve non-transversely.